Small Business Valuations for SBA Lenders

 - Accredited Senior Appraiser (ASA) – is recognized as having achieved the highest level of education, training, and report writing for business valuations.
 The ASA designation is the gold standard for a business valuation professional. (source: American Society of Appraisers)

-- Certified Business Appraiser (CBA) – a very prestigious credential in the eyes of all who are familiar with it as it earned the reputation of being the industry’s most difficult credential to obtain. (source: National Association of Certified Valuators and Analysts®)
+- Certified Business Appraiser (CBA) – a very prestigious credential in the eyes of all who are familiar with it as it earned the reputation of being a difficult credential to obtain. (source: National Association of Certified Valuators and Analysts®)

 - Certified Valuation Analyst (CVA)